alessandro-maccario/alessandro-maccario.github.io/content/blogs/2024-12-24_how-to-start-blogging-with-hugo.md

 Let's say you want to start with the most common Theme available for **Hugo**, [PaperMod](https://github.com/adityatelange/hugo-PaperMod).

 1. Follow the [installation guide](https://github.com/adityatelange/hugo-PaperMod/wiki/Installation), the _recommended method 2_.
-2. You can use the [Data Professor](https://github.com/dataprofessor) [config.yml](https://github.com/dataprofessor/chanin.tech/blob/main/config.yml) file to get inspiration of what he already did and then edit the available configuration settings.
+2. You can use the [Data Professor](https://github.com/dataprofessor) [config.yml](https://github.com/dataprofessor/chanin.tech/blob/main/config.yml) file to get inspiration of what it has already been done and then edit the available configuration settings.
    1. In case you have the **hugo.toml** file and not the **config.yml** file, you can use the [YAML TO TOML Converter](https://transform.tools/yaml-to-toml) to convert the **config.yml** file into the **hugo.toml**.
 3. `cd` into your project directory and type `hugo server -D` (where the `-D` will run the _drafts_ pages as well) and go to `//localhost:1313/` to see your current locally deployed blog.
-4. If everything went correctly, you should see something like the official [hugo.PaperMod Webpage](https://adityatelange.github.io/hugo-PaperMod/) with the editing from the **Data Professor** _config.yml_ file.
+4. If everything was fine, you should see something like the official [hugo.PaperMod Webpage](https://adityatelange.github.io/hugo-PaperMod/) with the editing from the **Data Professor** _config.yml_ file.
 5. Pat yourself in the back, you now have a blog! 🎉🎊
 6. To improve/edit your newly created blog, you can have a look into the official repo for more info or the following other great resources:
    1. [Hugo-PaperMod](https://github.com/adityatelange/hugo-PaperMod)